midhunkalarikkal/FullDomain/Notes/MongoDB.md

 - Each collection contains one or more documents, which are like rows in a table.
 - However, unlike rows, documents in a collection can have different structures and fields, offering flexibility in data storage.

-1. Adding new document
- insertOne()
- insertMany()

-2. `Nested documents` - Nested documents are documents that are embedded within the fields of another document.

 `Advanges of Nested documents`
 -------------------------------